ISKCON Revival Movement: Zonal and multiple-guru systems

-According to IRM, the founder revealed, in a philosophical treatise called “The Final Order” issued on July 9, 1977, a signed directive appointing 11 of his senior managers to act as ritviks (officiating priests) to initiate new recruits into the ISKCON movement on his behalf.
-According to IRM, all future disciples within ISKCON were supposed to revere Srila Prabhupada as their guru, not any successor.
+Srila Prabhupada issued, on July 9, 1977, a signed directive appointing 11 of his senior managers to act as ritviks (officiating priests) to initiate new recruits into the ISKCON movement on his behalf.
+According to the IRM (and its philosophical treatise “The Final Order”), all future disciples within ISKCON were supposed to revere Srila Prabhupada as their guru in accordance with this directive, not any successor.
 However, shortly after Srila Prabhupada’s departure on November 14, 1977, these ritviks ignored the directive; instead, they divided the world into 11 zones, each claiming to be the guru or spiritual successor in a different area.
-By early 1978 the 11 ritviks had begun to initiate disciples on their own behalf, acting as gurus for the movement.
+By early 1978, the 11 ritviks had begun to initiate disciples on their own behalf, acting as gurus for the movement.

 Over time, a number of the gurus suffered lawsuits, suicide, and other problems.
 The movement was plunged into confusion and acrimony.
 By the mid-1980s the Governing Body Commission (GBC), which managed ISKCON, issued a new interpretation of Srila Prabhupada's directive.
 What he had really wanted, it said, was for all disciples to become initiating gurus, not just the 11 ritviks.
 Today new gurus are added to the roster via a majority vote by the GBC at its annual meetings in Mayapur.
 Currently ISKCON gurus number around 80.

 IRM's opposition to zonal and multiple-guru systems

 IRM contends that both the zonal guru system and its replacement multiple-guru system are unauthorized innovations.
 Citing GBC resolutions and management directives approved by Srila Prabhupada, the IRM insists that ISKCON will continue to flounder as long as it fails to comply with the orders of Srila Prabhupada.

 The IRM publishes a free international magazine, Back to Prabhupada.
 They have met with considerable opposition from those supporting the current multiple-guru system in ISKCON.
-According to the scholar, Jan Brzezinski, the ritvik model of the movement opens the door on an organization with no need any charismatic leadership.
+According to the scholar, Jan Brzezinski, the ritvik model of the movement opens the door on an organization with no need for any charismatic leadership.